flo3003/detect_hedges/README.md

-# detect_hedges
+# Hedge Detection
-This code predicts if a sentence is hedged or not
+This repo includes a lexicon-based and rule-based algorithm for detecting hedges for sentences and paragraphs.